kiril-dragomirov/nbu-e-student/README.md

 Nbu e-Student is mainly being used from students which study in New Bulgarian University and Teachers who teach students in New Bulgarian University.

 # What is the main purpose of the platform?
+Main purpose of the platform is to keep in touch both students and teachers.
+To keep informed students in order to make their studying experience in New Bulgarian University enjoyable.
+Also it saves a lot of time, it is user- friendly.

 # What is it mainly being used?
 1. Mostly students use it in order to get inform about there future education year in NBU.